hawtio/hawtio/hawtio-web/src/main/webapp/app/forms/doc/developer.md

 In addition you can use regular expressions to bind properties to a particular tab (e.g. so we match foo.* nested properties to Tab Four above).

+## Customizing the labels

+If you wish to specify a custom label for a property (as by default it will just humanize the id of the property), you can just specify the 'label' property inside the JSON Schema as follows:

+    properties: {
+      foo: {
+        type: "string",
+        label: "My Foo Thingy"
+     }
+   }

+The **label** is not a JSON Schema property; but an extension like the **tabs** property above.

 ## Using custom controls

 To use a custom control use the **formTemplate** entry on a property to define the AngularJS partial to be used to render the form control.
 This lets you use any AngularJS directive or widget.